 My first love is teaching and I therefore relish the opportunity to step away from the office and get into the classroom.
 My three subjects offer a great deal of variety, with opportunities for practical and classroom based learning and I enjoy teaching all of them.
 My favourite classroom practical has to be building earthquake proof structures from marshmallows and cocktail sticks on wibbly-wobbly jelly; which one will withstand the seismic shocks?!

-I've had the privilege of teaching Modern Foreign Languages at the Evolution Centre for the past three years, this has been on a part-time basis as I run a language school in Shrewsbury called "Brightowls".
+I've had the privilege of teaching Modern Foreign Languages at the Evolution Centre for the past three years, this has been on a part-time basis.
 The Evolution Centre is a place where all staff are mutually supportive and work together with a deep and enduring commitment to the progress and wellbeing of each and every one of their students.
 I very much enjoy helping students as they work towards achieving their individual goals and, particularly, seeing their self-confidence and belief in their own abilities steadily increase.